sunkai-8304/sunkai.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- GeoAI
+- Geospatial artificial intelligence
-- NLP
+- Disaster management
-- Disaster
+- Natural language processing

 # Education to show in About widget
 education: